-Fiscal 2013 Executive Compensation.
-During fiscal 2013, we demonstrated our continued commitment to pay for performance and positive compensation practices in our executive compensation program.
-As described in further detail below, for the fiscal 2013 year:
+Fiscal 2014 Executive Compensation.
+During fiscal 2014, we demonstrated our continued commitment to pay for performance and positive compensation practices in our executive compensation program.
+As described in further detail below, for the fiscal 2014 year:

-- The base salaries for several of our executive officers increased by a somewhat larger dollar amount and/or percentage basis compared to prior years.
-However, these increases were primarily driven by market data as well as by strong company and individual performance; - We established aggressive performance goal targets and paid performance-based cash bonuses earned under our non-equity incentive plans for our executive officers that reflected the achievement of high levels of financial and operational performance as outlined in the above financial results table; and - We granted stock option and restricted stock units under our long-term incentive plan that generally vest over a four year period.
+- We established aggressive performance goal targets and paid performance-based cash bonuses earned under our nonequity incentive plans for our executive officers that reflected the achievement of high levels of financial and operational performance as outlined in the above financial results table; and - We granted stock option and restricted stock units under our long-term incentive plan that generally vest over a four year period.
 The value of these awards increased significantly over prior years primarily due our executive officers' demonstrated ability to drive accelerating revenue and non-GAAP EBIT growth in recent fiscal years.
 Equity awards granted to our executive officers are well aligned with shareholder interests, with a mix significantly weighted towards stock options instead of restricted stock units.